Greg Boyle: Homeboy Industries

 "exit ramp" for those stuck in a cycle of violence and incarceration.
 The organization's holistic approach, with free services and programs, supports around 10,000 men and women a year as they work to overcome their pasts, re-imagine their futures, and break the inter-generational cycles of gang violence.
-Therapeutic and educational offerings (e.g., case management, counseling, and classes), practical services (e.g., tattoo removal, work readiness, and legal assistance), and job training-focused business (e.g., Homeboy Bakery, Homegirl Café, and Homeboy Silkscreen & Embroidery) provide healing alternatives to gang life while creating safer and healthier communities.
+Therapeutic and educational offerings (e.g., case management, counseling, and classes), practical services (e.g., tattoo removal, work readiness, and legal assistance), and job training-focused business (e.g., Homeboy Bakery, Homegirl Café, and Homeboy Silkscreen & Embroidery) provide alternatives to gang life while creating safer and healthier communities.

 Board membership

 Boyle serves as a member of the National Gang Center Advisory Board.
 He is also a member of the advisory board for the Loyola Law School Center for Juvenile Law and Policy in Los Angeles.